SIG-Labo/eisenhower-personal-organizer/README.md

 This is a straightforward organizer written in Python, designed for individuals who struggle with organizing long-term and medium-term tasks.

+The AES version has been included with the source code.

 Functions:
 Brain Dump: Allows the spawning of fresh new ideas.
 Separate Tasks: Initiates the matrix.